yashshrivastava972/CONSTRUCTORS-AND-DESTRUCTORS-IN-CPP/README.md

 Step 2: Define a class student with:

 Data members → rollno, name, fee.

 Member functions →

-Constructor: to input roll number, name, and fee from the user. display(): to output the details.
+Constructor: to input roll number, name, and fee from the user.

+display(): to output the details.

 Step 3: In the constructor:

 Prompt user → "ENTER THE ROLLNO:"

 Read rollno.

 Use cin.ignore() to clear input buffer.

 Prompt user → "ENTER THE NAME:"

 Read name using getline() (to allow spaces).

 Prompt user → "ENTER THE FEE:"

 Read fee.

 Step 4: In display() function:

 Print the values of rollno, name, and fee.

 Step 5: In main() function:

 Create an object s1 of class student.

 This automatically calls the constructor and takes input.

 Call s1.display() to display the stored details.

 Step 6: End the program.

+## Algorithm No. 2:

+Step 1: Start the program.

+Step 2: Define a class construct with:

+Data members: a, b.

+A parameterized constructor that takes two arguments (m, n) and initializes a = m, b = n.

+A member function display() to print values of a and b.

+Step 3: In the main() function:

+Create an object of the class and pass values 10 and 20 to the constructor.

+This automatically sets a = 10 and b = 20.

+Call display() function using the object to print values.

+Step 4: End the program.

+## Algorithm No. 3:

+Step 1: Start the program.

+Step 2: Define a class Student with:

+Data members: name (string), age (int).

+A parameterized constructor → initializes name and age.

+A copy constructor → copies data from another object and prints "COPY CONSTRUCTOR CALLED!".

+A display() function → prints name and age.

+Step 3: In main():

+Create an object s1 using parameterized constructor with values "YASH SHRIVASTAVA", 20.

+Create another object s2 as a copy of s1 → this invokes the copy constructor.

+Print "ORIGINAL OBJECT:" and call s1.display().

+Print "COPIED OBJECT:" and call s2.display().

+Step 4: End the program.

+## Algorithm No. 4:

+Step 1: Start the program.

+Step 2: Declare a global integer count = 0 to track number of objects.

+Step 3: Define a class destruct with:

+A constructor → increments count and prints number of objects created.

+A destructor → decrements count and prints number of objects destroyed.

+Step 4: In main():

+Create three objects aa, bb, and cc.

+Constructor runs 3 times.

+Create a block { ... } and inside it, create object dd.

+Constructor runs for dd.

+At end of block, destructor runs for dd.

+At the end of main(), destructors run automatically for aa, bb, and cc in reverse order.

+Step 5: End the program.